Storing Your Car

 Covered Vehicle Storage:

 Rather than have your car exposed to the elements, you can choose to store your car in a covered parking spot at many self storage facilities.
-This will provide a mid-grade level of protection from the sun, wind and potential rain or hale.
+This will provide a mid-grade level of protection from the sun, wind and potential rain or hail.

 The cover will usually be in the form of a canopy or walled, open air structure.
 While you will typically pay more for this type of vehicle storage, it is a great option if you want an extra level of protection for your vehicle.